julianrod/sync-multiple-gcal/docs/README.md

 1. Make sure every calendar you want sync is shared with the account that holds the shared calendar.

+VERY IMPORTANT: You need to grant permission to see all event details, not just busy/free, if you want to sync one calendar with another and that other with the first one, in order for it not to duplicate events.

-2. Log into the account that holds the shared calendar and go to the [Google Apps Scripts] website.
+4. Log into the account that holds the shared calendar and go to the [Google Apps Scripts] website.

-3. Click on "New Project".
+5. Click on "New Project".

-4. Replace everything in `Code.gs` with the contents of [SyncCalendarsIntoOne.gs].
+6. Replace everything in `Code.gs` with the contents of [SyncCalendarsIntoOne.gs].

-5. Create a new script file called `BatchRequests.gs` with the contents of [BatchRequests.gs]
+7. Create a new script file called `BatchRequests.gs` with the contents of [BatchRequests.gs]

-6. Update `calendarsToMerge`, `calendarToMergeInto`, `SYNC_DAYS_IN_PAST`, and `SYNC_DAYS_IN_FUTURE` variables.
+8. Update `calendarsToMerge`, `calendarToMergeInto`, `SYNC_DAYS_IN_PAST`, and `SYNC_DAYS_IN_FUTURE` variables.
 Be sure to save.

-7. Click the `Project Settings` Gear icon on the left panel.
+9. Click the `Project Settings` Gear icon on the left panel.
 Check the `Show "appsscript.json" manifest file in editor`.
 Go back to code editor on the left, and update its content with [appsscript.json].

-8. Click `Run`.
+10. Click `Run`.
 This will load the `Authorization required` window since it's your first time running the script.
 Click on `Review permissions` and give it permission to your account.

-9. Click on `Triggers` clock icon on the left panel to add a trigger.
+11. Click on `Triggers` clock icon on the left panel to add a trigger.
 Click on `Add Trigger`.

    - You have two choices, "Time-driven" or "From calendar".
    - Time-driven will run every X minutes/hours/etc. Use this if you have calendars that update frequently (more than 5-10 times in a 15 minute timespan)